rickb777/runtemplate/BUILTIN.md

 ## General Flags

-The built-in collections support a flag that allow you to control the generated names.
+The built-in collections support flags that allow you to control the generated names.

  * `Type=T` - use this to specify the name of the generated type
  * `Prefix=X` - use this to prefix the name of the generated type